September 29, 2016

 - Present only as much material as can reasonably fit into the time allotted.
 Generally, that means 1 or fewer slides per minute.

-- Talk at a pace that everybody in the audience can understand.
+- Talk at a pace everybody in the audience can understand.
 Speak slowly, clearly, and loudly, especially if your English is heavily accented.

 - Practice, practice, practice.
 Ask a colleague to judge your presentation, delivery, clarity of language, and use of time.